MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-configure-templates.md

 ---
-title: Configure multitenant organization templates using Microsoft Graph API (Preview)
+title: Configure multitenant organization templates using Microsoft Graph API
 description: Learn how to configure multitenant organization templates in Microsoft Entra ID using the Microsoft Graph API.
 services: active-directory
 author: rolyon